mcascallares/mcascallares.github.io-hugo/content/post/using-mongodb-with-docker-and-automation.md

 ```
 <br>
-Deploying this set of containers I can use the following containers:
+With the above configuration I can use the following containers:

 - mongod1.mongodb-automation.dev.docker
 - mongod2.mongodb-automation.dev.docker